Best Current Account switching offers, cashback & incentives

 - Have not had a HSBC account in the past 3 years

-To get the £125 bonus from the Club Lloyds account you must:
+To get the £100 bonus (and 0% overdraft) from the First Direct 1st account you must:

 To get the £100 bonus from the Nationwide FlexDirect/FlexAccount or FlexPlus account you must: